BerkeleyAutomation/siemens_challenge/simulator_instructions.md

 And then you should see a world with hsr robot show up in Gazebo.

+`floor_plan.launch` opens a file that mimics the lab floor setup.

+None of the two world file is path dependent.

 ### Creating a simulated environment

 You can start by copying the existing code in